Happy Chandler: Other matters

 Following his tenure as baseball commissioner, Chandler returned to his law practice.
-He also engaged in farming and published a newspaper, The Woodford Sun.
+He also engaged in farming and continued to publish a weekly newspaper, The Woodford Sun, which he had bought in 1942.
 The Kentucky Press Association and the Kentucky Broadcasting Association both named him Man of the Year.
 He continued his involvement in sports, presiding over the International Baseball Conference from 1952 to 1955.

 Second term as governor

 Chandler remained involved in politics throughout his tenure as baseball commissioner.
-In 1948, he became the leader of the Dixiecrat movement in Kentucky.
-He hosted Dixiecrat presidential candidate Strom Thurmond at his home when he visited the state but did not officially endorse Thurmond's campaign.
-By the time that he had permanently returned to the state in mid-1951, it was too late to influence the gubernatorial contest.
+In 1948, he was the de facto leader of the Dixiecrat movement in Kentucky.
+He hosted Dixiecrat presidential candidate Strom Thurmond at his home when he visited the state, his wife Mildred signed the petition to get Thurmond on the state's ballot, and his newspaper editor, Orval Baylor, was co-chair of the States Rights Democratic Party in Kentucky.
+He did not officially endorse Thurmond because of his baseball role.
+By the time that he permanently returned to the state in mid-1951, it was too late to play a major role in the gubernatorial contest, and he endorsed Gov. Lawrence Wetherby, who had succeeded to the office when Earle Clements was elected U.S. senator.
 He spent the next four years rebuilding his political base in preparation for another run at the office.